fregante/text-field-edit/readme.md

 ### textFieldEdit.getSelection(field)

-Utility method to get the selected text in a field.
+Utility method to get the selected text in a field or an empty string if nothing is selected.

 ```js
 const field = document.querySelector('textarea');